40+ NH Museums to Visit This Summer

 399 Center St., Wolfeboro, NH

 About: Displays of historic and contemporary power boats, canoes and other watercraft used on local lakes.
+You can also take a lake cruise aboard the replica Millie B.

 The Wright Museum